 After meeting with the child on one or more occasions, the Child Consultant meets with the parents and the FDR Practitioner.
 This is called a child-inclusive session.
 The Child Consultant provides feedback and recommendations which are then used as a guide and reference throughout the FDR process.
 The Child Consultant will also convey any key messages to the parents that their child would like them to know.
 Sometimes it is useful for the child to have further sessions with the Child Consultant to provide emotional support to them during this transition time.

 Child-inclusive FDR provides parents with an opportunity to understand what life looks like from their child’s perspective and allows their child’s voice to be heard.
 It is designed to enhance collaboration between parents and keep the child’s best interests at the forefront of discussions and decision-making.
 Child-inclusive FDR can also help separated parents to develop co-operative parenting strategies for the future.

-We tailor the child-inclusive FDR process to suit the needs of our clients and their child.
-This is mapped out in the first FDR session.
+The process is mapped out in the first FDR session.
 After creating an agenda, we identify the issues of immediate concern that can be or need to be discussed that day and the issues about which discussion will be deferred until later in the process.

 Our principal concerns are to:

 avoid the possibility of systems abuse (due to a child attending multiple professionals), and